Genetics Progress VA

 All D5 students must take this course.
 Before taking this course, students must have completed Progress IVA and IVB.

 The same four members (including the chair) as the progress IV committee are usually assigned as the progress V committee.
-If there is any vacancy or inconvenience, students should submit the names of any new members by the end of the first month of the registered semester.
+Changes to the selected Progress VA Committee members shall not be permitted except in the case of a vacancy.

 Responsible Faculty: